Private Jet Travel To Turkey (Türkiye)

 4. Sacred Relics Room:

-• Islamic Relics: Discover the collection of sacred Islamic relics, including items believed to belong to the Prophet Muhammad and other significant figures in Islam.
+• Islamic Relics: Discover the collection of sacred Islamic relics.
+These include items believed to belong to the Prophet Muhammad.
+There are also relics from other significant figures in Islam.

 • Historical Manuscripts: View historical Qur’ans and other manuscripts.